 Discover Cashback Bonus

-If you have a Discover it® - New!
-Double Cash Back your first year then this is the cash back program you use.
-Any Cashback Bonus you earn will be credited to your Cashback Bonus account within two billing periods, so you don’t get the cash back instantly.
+If you have a cash back card from Discover, then this is the cash back program you use.
+Any Cashback Bonus you earn will be credited to your Cashback Bonus account within two billing periods.

-You can also use Cashback Bonus to pay at checkout on Amazon.com or redeem it for gift cards (gift cards start at $20).
-You can redeem your Cashback Bonus for higher value gift cards from Discover partners.
-So redeeming for gift cards is one of the best ways to get more value from this program.
+You can also use Cashback Bonus to pay at checkout on Amazon.com or redeem it for gift cards.
+You can redeem your Cashback Bonus for higher value gift cards from Discover partners, so redeeming for gift cards is one of the best ways to get more value from this program.

 Alternatively you can redeem cash back as donations to charitable organizations.
 All things said, this is a very flexible cash back program.